juepi/PIO-ESP8266-Template/README.md

 else if (String(topic) == your_defined_topic)
 ```

-* `src/main.cpp`
+* `src/common-functions.cpp`
-Subscribe to your topics by adding `MqttSubscribe` function calls in the `ConnectToBroker` function:
+Subscribe to your topics by adding `MqttSubscribe` function calls in the `MqttConnectToBroker` function:
 ```
 MqttSubscribe(your_defined_topic);
 ```

+### Adding your own code to the sketch main loop
+Add your desired functionality to the main loop (`src/main.cpp`) at the commented section.

 # Version History